patrickoser/social-app/README.md

     When populating each users likes I will need to map find all the posts they've liked and then pull in just those posts.
 So I will need a post id and the username/userId of the person who liked it.

 Errors:
-    Routes not setup properly for Profile.

-    Likes dont seem to be logging properly after clicking away to a different page."

     When signing into existing accounts it doesn't redirect to home screen properly.